RubixML/ML/CONTRIBUTING.md

 ```

 ### Naming
 Use accurate, descriptive, consistent, and concise nomenclature.
 A variable name should only describe the data that the variable contains.
-With some exceptions, interfaces and the classes that implement them should be named after what the object *does* whereas value objects and classes that extend a base class should be named after what the object *is*.
 Prefer verbs for function and method names unless in the case of an accessor/getter function where the 'get' prefix may be dropped.
 Prioritize full names over abbreviations unless in the case where the abbreviation is the more common usage.

 #### Domain-driven Design
 We employ the Domain Driven Design (DDD) methodology in our naming and design.
 The goal is to allow developers and domain experts to be able to use the same language when referring to concepts in our codebase.
 Therefore, it is crucial that your naming reflects the domain that your abstraction operates within.